-- sequence, reference, barcode and target regions data - 1.
-Access SMRT Link using the Chrome web browser. - 2.
+- 1. Access SMRT Link using the Chrome web browser. - 2.
 Select Data Management from the Module menu. - 3.
-Click View > Data, then choose the type of data to view or delete: - HiFi reads: Reads generated with CCS analysis whose quality value is equal to or greater than 20. - Subreads: Reads containing the sequence from one or more single passes of a polymerase on a single strand of an insert within a SMRTbell template. - Barcodes: Barcodes from barcoded samples. - References: Reference sequence FASTA files used when creating certain analyses. - Target Regions: BED files that specify target genes or regions for analysis; used with the HiFi Target Enrichment and HiFi Mapping applications. - (Optional) Use the Search function to search for specific Data Sets, barcode files, reference sequence files or target regions files.
-See "Appendix B - Data search" on page 162 for details. - 5.
+Click View > Data, then choose the type of data to view or delete: - HiFi reads: Reads generated with CCS analysis whose quality value is equal to or greater than 20. - Subreads: Reads containing the sequence from one or more single passes of a polymerase on a single strand of an insert within a SMRTbell template. - Barcodes: Barcodes from barcoded samples. - References: Reference sequence FASTA files used when creating certain analyses. - BED files: BED files that specify target genes or regions for analysis; used with the PureTargetTM repeat expansion panel application. - 4.
+(Optional) Use the Search function to search for specific Data Sets, barcode files, reference sequence files or BED files.
+See "Appendix B Data search" on page 169 for details. - 5.
 Click the name of the file of interest.
 Details for that file display. - 6.
-(Optional) To delete the sequence data, reference sequence, barcode file, or target regions file, click Delete.
+(Optional) To delete the sequence data, reference sequence, barcode file, or BED file, click Delete.